About

 GUEST LECTURES

-FASHION INSTITUTE OF TECHNOLOGYTextile/Surface Design Department
+FASHION INSTITUTE OF TECHNOLOGY Surface Design Department

-ST. JOHN’S UNIVERSITYFashion Studies Department
+ST. JOHN’S UNIVERSITY Fashion Studies Department

-I deliver guest lectures at academic institutions including the Fashion Institute of Technology (FIT) and St. John’s University, where I share insights into my professionnal journey within the textile design world and how the creative process operates.
+I deliver guest lectures at academic institutions, including the Fashion Institute of Technology (FIT) and St. John’s University, where I share insights into my professional journey within the textile design world and how the creative process operates.
 I also offer custom speaking engagements for brands, professional organizations, creative teams, and cultural platforms seeking to deepen their understanding of textiles.
 These talks can be curated around specific themes to craft engaging moments of learning where context meets creativity and strategy.

 Images: